Covid: Antibody tests offered to public for first time

 Antibody tests have been used previously in the UK during the pandemic but in limited numbers, largely on people involved in studies or surveys.

-On Saturday, the UK reported 32,058 new cases and 104 deaths, of people who had tested positive within the previous 28 days.
+On Sunday, the UK reported 32,253 new cases and 49 deaths of people who had tested positive within the previous 28 days.